skillitzimberg/pizzaria/README.md

 ##### Spec 10: Format pizza toppings with customer details and price:
 - [x] ** Expect: ** var order = new DisplayOrderDetails(customer, completeOrder) to console.log <p>Scott Bergler</p><p>456235902935</p><p>tomato sauce</p><p>mozzarella</p><p>pepperoni</p><p>$15</p>;

-##### Spec 11: Get customer information and order from webpage:
+##### Spec 11: Get customer information and order from webpage and console.log:
-- [x] ** Expect: **
+- [ ] ** Expect: **

 ## Objectives

-- [ ] Allow the user to choose toppings and size for the pizza they'd like to order.
+- [x] Allow the user to choose toppings and size for the pizza they'd like to order.

-- [ ] Create a pizza object constructor with properties for toppings and size.
+- [x] Create a pizza object constructor with properties for toppings and size.

-- [ ] Create a prototype method for the cost of a pizza depending on the selections chosen.
+- [x] Create a prototype method for the cost of a pizza depending on the selections chosen.
 Use your own formula for this.

 - [ ] Code meets standards from previous weeks.